-This site is intended to provide you with information on Land Surveying in the Columbus, GA, Muscogee County, GA and the Phenix City, AL, Russell County, AL and surrounding areas of Georgia and Alabama.
-If you're looking for a Columbus Land Surveyor, you've come to the right site.
-If you'd rather talk to someone about your land surveying needs, please call (706) 405-3842 today.
+This site is intended to provide you with information on Land Surveying in the Columbus, OH, Franklin County, OH and the surrounding areas.
+If you’re looking for a Columbus Land Surveyor, you’ve come to the right site.
+If you’d rather talk to someone about your land surveying needs, please call (614) 591-8665 today.
 For more information, please continue to read.

 Land Surveyors are professionals who measure and make precise measurements to determine the size and boundaries of a piece of real estate.
 While this is a simplistic definition, boundary surveying is one of the most common types of surveying related to home and land owners.
 If you fall into the following categories, please click on the appropriate link for more information on that subject:

 I need to know where my property corners or property lines are.
 (Boundary Survey)

 I have a loan closing or re-finance coming up on my home in a subdivision.
 (Lot Survey)